|

 Let

-me proceed this review with some facts: My maiden name
+me begin this review with some facts: My maiden name

 is Edwards.
 My favorite movie is Pride and Prejudice.